 \section{Conclusion}

-This paper has developed and analyzed a mass-lumped Virtual Element Method with explicit Strong Stability-Preserving Runge-Kutta time integration for two-dimensional parabolic problems on general polygonal meshes.
-The main contributions integrate VEM spatial discretization, diagonal mass lumping, and SSP-RK temporal schemes into a provably stable, computationally efficient framework for explicit time-stepping on arbitrary polygonal/polyhedral grids.
+This paper has developed and analyzed a mass-lumped Virtual Element Method with explicit Strong Stability-Preserving Runge--Kutta time integration for two-dimensional parabolic problems on general polygonal meshes.
+The proposed formulation combines VEM spatial discretization, diagonal mass lumping, and SSP-RK temporal schemes into a stable and computationally efficient framework for explicit time integration on arbitrary polygonal grids.

-The mass-lumping strategy introduced here constructs a diagonal mass matrix through row-sum operations on the consistent VEM mass matrix, combined with a flooring mechanism to ensure uniform positivity.
-A key finding is that stabilization terms vanish identically under row summation, so the lumped weights derive solely from the $L^2$ projector and are computable via a small polynomial system $\mathbf{G}^E\mathbf{w}^E=\mathbf{c}^E$ at cost $\mathcal{O}(N_k^3)$ per element, with $N_k \ll N_{\text{dof}}^E$.
-The resulting lumped bilinear form satisfies $L^2$-equivalence with constants independent of element edge count, yielding a symmetric positive definite discrete inner product that enables explicit time-stepping without global solves.
+The mass-lumping procedure constructs a diagonal mass matrix by row summation of the consistent VEM mass matrix, complemented by a flooring mechanism ensuring uniform positivity of the lumped weights.
+A central structural property is that stabilization contributions vanish identically under row summation, so that the lumped weights depend only on the polynomial projection and are obtained through the local system $\mathbf{G}^E\mathbf{w}^E=\mathbf{c}^E$, with computational cost $\mathcal{O}(N_k^3)$ per element and $N_k \ll N_{\mathrm{dof}}^E$.
+The resulting lumped bilinear form is uniformly equivalent to the consistent $L^2$ inner product, with constants independent of the number of element edges, and therefore provides a symmetric positive definite discrete inner product suitable for explicit time stepping without global mass-matrix inversion.